social-media-ethics-automation/book/docs/_sources/ch10_accessibility/02_accessible_design.md

 In this way of managing disabilities, the burden is put on the computer programmers and designers to detect and adapt to the disabled person.

-% TODO: Are things getting better?
-New technologies for accessability!
-New technologies that are not created to be accessible
+## Are things getting better?
+We could look at inventions of new accessible technologies and think the world is getting better for disabled people.
+But in reality, it is much more complicated.
+Some new technologies make improvements for some people with some disabilities, but other new technologies are continually being made in ways that are not accessible.
+And, in general, cultures shift in many ways all the time, making things better or worse for different disabled people.